tc39/notes/es7/2015-09/sept-22.md

 BE: Like mips load, link (re: "acquire-release")

-LH: (state of "acquire-release" on current platforms)
+LHN: (state of "acquire-release" on current platforms)

 Status